osplanning-data-standards/dyno-demand/README.md

 -  `0.1.1`: adds mandatory person trip id: `p-trip_id` to the `trip_list` and optional tour id: `p-tour_id`
 -  `0.1.0`: initial commit; [Technical Memo Documentation](http://fast-trips.mtc.ca.gov/library/)

-### Known Issues

-* Trips currently do not relate to tours or trip chains.
-Since this is not currently a capability in the dynamic transit model [Fast-Trips](http://github.com/MetropolitanTransportationCommission/fast-trips) for which this format was designed, this is not deemed an immediate issue that needs resolution.

 # Specification